-- Deploy enhanced oil recovery techniques in the Cheal field to optimize production and lower per barrel production costs to maximize the value of its operations; - Enhance development of its exploration program and workover prospects; - Review potential acquisitions of overlooked/undervalued opportunities in New Zealand; - Consider select opportunities for international expansion in onshore Australia; and - Manage its operating cash flows and balance sheet as effectively as possible to minimize costs while focusing on shareholder returns.
+- Deploy enhanced oil and gas recovery techniques in its producing fields to optimize production and lower per barrel production costs to maximize the value of its operations; - Diligently evalute its exploration prospects to enhance the development of its exploration program; - Recommence drilling exploration and appraisal well opportunities; - Review potential acquisitions of overlooked/undervalued opportunities in New Zealand and Australia; and - Manage its operating cash flows and balance sheet as effectively as possible to minimize costs while focusing on shareholder returns.

-TAG is one of New Zealand's leading operators and is positioned for reserve-based growth with high impact exploration upside in the lightly explored Taranaki discovery fairway.
+TAG is poised for significant reserve and production growth with several oil and gas fields under development and high-impact exploration in proven oil and gas fairways.
 As a low cost, high netback oil and gas producer, TAG is debt-free and reinvests its cash flow into development opportunities and exploration drilling adjacent to the Company's existing production.
 Despite lower oil prices and a reduced appetite for risk in global equity markets, TAG is financially strong and well positioned for the future.

-SECOND QUARTER FINANCIAL AND OPERATING HIGHLIGHTS
+THIRD QUARTER FINANCIAL AND OPERATING HIGHLIGHTS